rancher/rancher.github.io/rancher/configuration/api-keys/index.md

 ## API & Keys
 ---

 Click on **API** to find the API endpoint.
-Whenever you create an API key, the endpoint URL providedwill direct you to the specific [environment]({{site.baseurl}}/rancher/configuration/environments) that you are currently working in.
+Whenever you create an API key, the endpoint URL provided will direct you to the specific [environment]({{site.baseurl}}/rancher/configuration/environments) that you are currently working in.

 If [access control]({{site.baseurl}}/rancher/configuration/access-control/) is not configured, anyone with the IP address will have access to your Rancher's API.
 It's highly recommended to enable access control.